New Super Mario Bros. 2: Development

 In addition to visual effects, the team introduced new settings, such as night and evening environments, to distinguish the game from earlier entries, which typically featured bright blue skies.
 The game also included new enemies, such as Boohemoth, a larger variation of the classic Boo character, designed to surprise veteran players with new behavior patterns.

 The developers also experimented with stage design, introducing "Dash Mario" levels where the player is launched from a cannon and must quickly respond with precise timing.
 These fast-paced levels were inspired in part by the mine cart sequences in Donkey Kong Country and were designed to provide an accessible thrill for players of all skill levels.

 The central gameplay theme of New Super Mario Bros.
 2—the collection of one million coins—emerged early in development through informal discussions among senior staff, particularly Takashi Tezuka and Toshihiko Nakago.
 They frequently remarked on how satisfying it felt to collect coins in Mario games.
 Drawing inspiration from a mechanic in Super Mario 3D Land where coins emerge from a block worn on Mario's head, the team experimented with expanding this idea, eventually designing systems that generated coins rapidly during fast movement.

 The concept escalated after one meeting when Tezuka proposed the idea of a "one million coin" goal, which was soon adopted as the game's defining objective.
 To support this, the development team implemented a variety of coin-generating features, including the Gold Ring, which temporarily transforms enemies like Koopa Troopas, Goombas, and Lakitus into gold versions that spawn additional coins when defeated.
 These visual elements led to concerns about the game's aesthetics becoming overly garish, but the team ultimately found the effect satisfying and visually rewarding.

 A new power-up called Gold Mario was introduced to further reinforce the coin-collection mechanic.
 Inspired by the classic P-Switch function that turns blocks into coins, Gold Mario can throw fireballs that turn blocks and enemies into coins.
 This idea originated from the programming team, highlighting their unusually strong creative input during the project.
 According to director Yusuke Amano, the unified development focus on coin collection helped generate a wide range of creative ideas across departments.

+"New Super Mario Bros.
+Gold" was originally going to be the title of the game, showcasing the game's main focus on coins, but the development team ultimately changed it to New Super Mario Bros.
+2 due to considering that the game having more levels than its predecessors was enough to label it as a numbered sequel.

 The game's soundtrack was composed by Mario Kart veteran Kenta Nagata, though most of the soundtrack is recycled from New Super Mario Bros.
 Wii with minor alterations, which was composed by Shiho Fujii, Ryo Nagamatsu, and Kenta Nagata.